cavalle/chrome_remote/README.md

 # ChromeRemote

 ChromeRemote is a client implementation of the [Chrome DevTools Protocol][1] in Ruby.
-It lets you instrument, inspect, debug and profile instances of Chrome/Chromium based browsers from your Ruby code.
+It lets you remotely control, instrument, inspect, debug and profile instances of Chrome/Chromium based browsers from your Ruby code.

 [1]: https://chromedevtools.github.io/devtools-protocol/